Nazaniiin/AB_Testing/README.md

 2. **Retention**: Since users who enroll and remain in the course for at least 14 days have already seen the message regarding hours they can devote to the course, they are affected by the change.
 Therefore, retention is another evaluation metric in our study.
 Since we expect to see that the new changes will filter out those students who cannot spend more than 5 hours/week on the course and keep students who already enroll in the course to finish it, we expect to see rention to increase if the new changes in our experiment works as we want it.

 3. **Net conversion**: Another evaluation metric since it contains users who have enrolled in the course and have passed the 14-day trial; thus, they have already seen the message regarding the number of working hours per week.
-This metric shows how the new pop-up message affects the revenue; thus, we expect to see an increase in this metric after the new experiment.
+This metric shows how the new pop-up message affects the revenue; thus, we expect to see no change or an increase in this metric after the new experiment.

 Later while using the evaluation metrics for our analysis, we will make some justifications to this list.
 However, we wanted to keep this list to what we originally chose for our evaluation metrics.
 In the `Duration vs. Expore` section, we go into depth of what evaluation metrics we finally decide to choose for the experiment and why.